Exclusive: South Korea set to ship coronavirus testing kits to U.S. - source

 South Korean companies have previously shipped test kits to U.S. cities including Los Angeles, but this would mark the first bulk order from the U.S. federal government.

 A U.S. Federal Emergency Management Agency cargo plane carrying the equipment is scheduled to leave at 10:30 p.m.
-(1330 GMT) on Tuesday, the official said on condition of anonymity due to the diplomatic sensitivity of the issue.
+(1330 GMT) on Tuesday, the official said on Monday, speaking on condition of anonymity due to the sensitivity of the issue.

+South Korea’s foreign minister Kang Kyung-wha confirmed the Reuters report in an interview on French news channel France 24, saying that contracts have been signed and the shipments will be “ready any time soon”.

-The first shipments will be handed over to and paid for by the U.S. government, the official said on Monday.
+The first shipments will be handed over to and paid for by the U.S. government, the official told Reuters.

 An additional package of kits that can conduct as many as 150,000 tests will be exported in the near future and will be sold through an unspecified local retailer, the official said.